cass-kul/cass-kul.github.io/_exercises/2-advanced-c-asm.md

 classes[3] = 5;
 ```

-Of course, you can also use a variable to index into an array.
+Of course, you can also use a variable as an index for an array.
 If you want to iterate over all
 the elements of the array, this is a very handy way of doing it (keep in mind that
 the first element is at index `0`!):